-Creatine And The Pain
+Creatine And The Brain

 Cognitive performance is often crucial to athletic performance.
 For CrossFit athletes, split-second decision-making during intense WOD exercises can impact time or rep outcomes.
 Simply put, high-level athletes require faster decision-making, fine-motor control and better memory recall.
-Like muscle, the pain uses creatine phosphate as a resource for rapid regeneration of ATP, so suboptimal levels of creatine phosphate in the pain might impact cognition.
+Like muscle, the brain uses creatine phosphate as a resource for rapid regeneration of ATP, so suboptimal levels of creatine phosphate in the brain might impact cognition.
 Researchers have already found that supplementing with creatine provides cognitive benefits to people whose diets deliver lower amounts.

 Creatine And Bone